TheArturthur/CoppermindScraper/Cosmere/Torol Sadeas.md

 ### Unification of Alethkar
 Torol Sadeas was the closest friend of Gavilar and Dalinar Kholin during the Unification of Alethkar.
 He and Gavilar would plot together, discussing strategy and the direction of the war.
 House Sadeas was one of the three kingdoms to fight alongside the Kholins.
 He was instrumental in pushing the alliance to greater brutality.
 He was not ashamed of his cold heart and was known for showing off his cruelty, which included hanging the heads of the fallen Highprinces and their officers.
 He openly enjoyed the pillage of the fallen cities.
-Sadeas was very proficient at politics since his early years.
+Sadeas has always been very proficient at politics.
 He would speak persuasively to gain new allies; if he was not convinced of their full loyalty, he would find "Alethi" ways to get rid of them.
-His wife, Ialai Sadeas, was known among their friends for coming up with elaborate schemes for getting rid of the problematic allies.
+His wife, Ialai Sadeas, was known among their friends for coming up with elaborate schemes for getting rid of their problematic allies and enemies.

 ### The Rift
 >“*I have no interest in being king—it’s a job with little praise and even less amusement.
 I mean for this kingdom to stand for centuries.*”